Deaf philosophy: Subfields

 Deaf philosophy contains numerous intersectional subfields.
 Those subfields include: metaphysics, epistemology, bioethics, existentialism, among others.

 Metaphysics

 Burke covers Deaf Metaphysics in Deaf Identities: Exploring New Frontiers discussing how Deaf people recognize others as Deaf and how Deaf people recognize themselves as such.
-This field covers how what a Deaf identity is, and what makes someone Deaf.
+This field covers what a Deaf identity is, and what makes someone Deaf.
 Authors, such as Paul, analyze how Deaf people view themselves and their bodies.
+Paul also questions if Deafness is truly a disability, or if it is simply approached from such a perspective because of social and environmental influences.

 Epistemology

 Thomas Holcomb in 2010 covered the topic of Deaf epistemology analyzing epistemology from a Deaf point of view.
 Discussion on this topic has also taken place among Flemish scholars.

 Bioethics

 The field of Deaf bioethics deals with ethical questions such as if it is permissible for a Deaf family to select for deafness in a child.
 Additionally, the field deals with ethical questions such as what a cure for Deafness would mean for the Deaf community.
 This has overlap with existentialism.